melonshreyas/Character-Recognition-and-Segmentation-using-SVM/README.md

 4. The training set of images used in this project is present in Training.rar and Training.zip
 5. Some examples pictures have been uploaded
 6. character_model_svm_success.sav ---> Trained model for predicted or identifying the images.

+# Additional Information
+For more information about this individual steps I have created separate repository for each step please refer to it.
+The information is also found in Report that i have uploaded.
+For understanding the project you can also refer to the Presentation or PPT file being uploaded.

+You can also see refer to IEEE website where I have published paper on this Link : https://ieeexplore.ieee.org/document/9002409.